 The full-time MBA program is comprised of 38 credit hours.
 You will also be attending a capstone course on strategy design and implementation.
-If you choose, you can do an additional specialization in finance, supply chain management, or accounting.
+You can do an additional specialization in finance, supply chain management, or accounting if you choose.

 2. Case Western Reserve University – Weatherhead School of Management

-The Weatherhead School of Management at the Case Western Reserve University offers a full-time, a part-time and an executive MBA.
+The Weatherhead School of Management at the Case Western Reserve University offers a full-time, a part-time, and an executive MBA.
 America Economia has ranked the university’s full-time MBA program as the 19th best full-time MBA program in the US.
-Inc.com has also included the University’s MBA program in its list of top 15 innovative MBA programs in the US.
+Inc.com has also included the University’s MBA program in its top 15 innovative MBA programs in the US.
 The full-time MBA program is a four-semester, 60-credit hour program.
-You will also get to attend a series of innovative programs like the LEAD program- Leadership Assessment and Development, year-long practicums and more.
-You can choose from a range of electives such as health finance, investment management, corporate risk management, investment banking, business ethics, financial modeling, mergers and acquisitions, executive leadership, supply chain logistics, six sigma and quality management, and others.
+You will also get to attend a series of innovative programs like the LEAD program- Leadership Assessment and Development, year-long practicums, and more.
+You can choose from a range of electives such as health finance, investment management, corporate risk management, investment banking, business ethics, financial modeling, mergers and acquisitions, executive leadership, supply chain logistics, six sigma, and quality management others.
 You have to choose nine electives from this list.
 If you are having trouble shortlisting your electives, you can seek help from the school’s Career Management Office.

 3. Cleveland State University – Monte Ahuja College of Business Administration

-The Month Ahuja College of Business Administration at Cleveland State University offers many AACSB accredited Masters of Business Administration (full-time, part-time, executive MBA and more) degrees.
+The Month Ahuja College of Business Administration at Cleveland State University offers many AACSB accredited Masters of Business Administration (full-time, part-time, executive MBA, and more) degrees.
 The MBA program is split into three levels- Foundation courses (Levels I and II) and Advanced courses (Level III).
-The Foundation courses will introduce students to the basics of business, with courses such as Operations Management, Business Ethics, Organizational Behavior, Financial Accounting, Economic Concepts, and more.
+The Foundation courses will introduce students to business basics, with courses such as Operations Management, Business Ethics, Organizational Behavior, Financial Accounting, Economic Concepts, and more.
 This group is further split into Level I and Level II.
-Level I consists of three courses in Basic Proficiency (Business English, Intermediate Business English and Mathematical Models for Business).
+Level I consists of three courses in Basic Proficiency (Business English, Intermediate Business English, and Mathematical Models for Business).
 Level II consists of Basic Skill Proficiency.
 The Advanced level MBA courses include Functional Core subjects, Integrative Core courses, and electives.
 The Functional Core includes Financial Policies, Human Resource Management, Marketing Management, and Managerial Accounting.
 Integrative Core courses include Team Dynamics, Integrative Business Strategy, International Business, and Management of Innovation and Technology.
-In addition to these, you also must choose nine electives.
+In addition to this, you also must choose nine electives.